corda/corda-runtime-os/wiki/Network-Plugin.md

 # Setting up an Application Network

 This guide provides step-by-step instructions on how to set up an application network using the Corda Network Plugin.
-The application network consists of an MGM member, standard members, and a notary.
+The application network consists of an MGM, standard members, and a notary.

 ## Prerequisites